lucask07/covg_fpga/Matlab/control_system/observer/README.md

 These folders work to implement the membrane voltage observer designed by Tom Secord into the FPGA.

-To implement into the FPGA the

 ## matrix_mul

 Implements a 2x2 matrix multiplication using a multiplier with a parameterizable pipeline dela.
 The input widths are parameterizable and the resulting output width has a width of A_wid+B_wid.
 The folded version is a custom design with a folding factor of x40 (200 MHz/5 MHz).

 ## observer

-The observer is implemented after rearranging the expression so that only 3 matrix multiplications are nneed.
+The observer is implemented after rearranging the expression so that only 3 matrix multiplications are needed.
 The modified expression is:

 ```
 yest[n] = Ldp*y + Adp*yest[n-1] + Bdp*u